react-navigation/react-navigation.github.io/docs/navigation-prop.md

 Call this to jump back to the top route in the stack, dismissing all other screens.

 `navigation.popToTop()`

+### Replace

+Call this to replace the current screen with the given route, with params and sub-action.

+`navigation.replace(routeName, params, action)`

 ## Advanced API Reference